Join the Mogees Action

 Lucid Possession Tickets on Sale

 Next week, a special event will be happening in Brooklyn at Roulette.
 Toni Dove’s “Lucid Possession” premieres April 25, 26, and 27th.
-Those lucky enough to be in the vicinity will have the opportunity to experience this unique stage production — a “contemporary ghost story” featuring robotics, gorgeous costumes, and stunning voices and music.
-There [...]
+Those lucky enough to be in the vicinity will have the opportunity to experience this unique stage production — a “contemporary ghost story” featuring robotics, gorgeous costumes, and stunning voices and [...]

 VIA Music & New Media Festival